Authentication

 Where to find the cloud (user) API keys

-To find the cloud (user) API keys, log in to the dashboard and go into your profile.
-On the right side, you will see the API key, as well as the ability to manage it by removing or adding new ones.
+To find the cloud (user) API keys, log in to the dashboard and go to your profile.
+The API key appears on the right side, where you can also remove or add new keys.

 JWT